Khorishchenko/DuplicateFile/README.md

 # DuplicateFile

-In order to start the assembly of the program, we use the command: $ <cmake -S . -B build> -- while in <root>.
+In order to start the assembly of the program, we use the command while in <root>.: $ <cmake -S . -B build>

 next:
 $ cd build